twhite96/tiff/src/posts/2025-03-19-lab-new-place.md

 I am currently deciding whether to write about my next endeavor but in the meantime here is how I'm arranging the room:

 {% eleventyImage "./src/assets/images/blog/room-lab-v1.jpg", "Photo of an electronics lab for repair", "Main lab area with all the electronics and PC gear needed for my next project.
-Needs a bit of organizing and cleanup but [it's halfway there](https://youtu.be/lDK9QqIzhwk?si=4vqA3nGfAJirX7yh&t=93)." %}
+Needs a bit of organizing and cleanup but." %}

 This is the backdrop I am working on beside my bed.
 Trying to decide where I should put these framed posters.